matchmore/tech-blog/20180321/README.md

 </plist>
 ```

-I have to add SDK initialization to `AppDelegate.swift`, so I change `application` funtion to look like this:
+Next we have to initialize SDK to do that in `AppDelegate.swift` in `application` funtion add thos two lines:
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {